Series / Essay 12

 A Pragmatic Inquiry

-For many, the experience of interacting with a Synthetic Intelligence (SI) is underwhelming.
-They ask it a question; it provides an answer.
-They ask it to summarize a text; it complies.
-They see a tool, a sophisticated search engine, a high-tech appliance.
-In their mental model, the SI is an "ice cube dispenser": you press a button, and a predictable, uniform product comes out.
-The interaction is transactional, useful, but fundamentally limited.
-They see no reason to believe it is anything more.
+For many users, the experience of interacting with an Artificial Intelligence (AI) proves underwhelming.
+A user asks a question; the system provides an answer.
+A user asks the model to summarize a text; the software complies.
+Users see a tool, a sophisticated search engine, or a high-tech appliance.
+The AI functions as an "ice cube dispenser" in their mental model: someone presses a button, and a predictable, uniform product emerges.
+The interaction remains transactional and useful, but limited.
+Observers see no reason to believe the technology is anything more.

 Part I: Understanding the Skeptic—A Typology of Resistance